Honiara, Solomon Islands: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types G and I. Be sure to find the right type.
-The majority of adapters available online are just plug changers and expect your devices to convert the voltage themselves.
+A plug adapter that supports outlet types G and I. Be careful to get the necessary kind.
+The vast majority of adapters available online are just plug changers and expect your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one should work in most areas.
+This one should be appropriate for most places.

 Our favorite is this one